 Scottie didn’t deal with TAL directly – his adviser handled the claims process from end to end.
 She also liaised with his doctors, secured the necessary pathology reports and assessed everything to make sure it would meet the terms of the claim, before it even went to TAL.

 While his adviser was pulling strings behind the scenes to get the required information to TAL, Scottie was kept shielded.
 His adviser made sure he was informed but handled the claims process for him.

-Scottie’s adviser worked through the claim with a TAL Claims Manager, who supported them through the process and ensured approval was issued as soon as possible upon receiving the necessary documentation.
+Scottie’s adviser worked through the claim with a TAL Claims Consultant, who supported them through the process and ensured approval was issued as soon as possible upon receiving the necessary documentation.

 Within 48 hours of approval the funds were released.
 Scottie’s critical illness claim was paid out the week before he was scheduled for surgery.

 Standard health insurance hospital cover pays for a lot, but only while you’re admitted.
 You need to pay to see the oncologist, which is $180 to $200 every time.
 Radiation alone cost $17,000 up front, and I’d say there was in excess of $30,000 in extra medical expenses.
 I had to take seven chemo pills a day, and each little box of those is $1,000.